vt-dataengineer/diabetes_predictor/README.md

 # diabetes_predictor
-Predicts whether a person is diabetic or not based on the sample data.
+Predicts whether a person is diabetic or not based on the sample data